krishaamer/green-filter-research/research/literature/web3.md

 -   Ethereum (2023)

--   Caldarelli, Rossignoli, and Zardini (2020) notes it’s a challenge to ensure the accuracy and trustworthiness of real-world data from Oracles.
+-   Caldarelli, Rossignoli and Zardini (2020) notes it’s a challenge to ensure the accuracy and trustworthiness of real-world data from Oracles.

 -   Brady Dale (2021) and Chainlink (2022): The largest Oracle provider ChainLink founder Sergey Nazarov believes the collaboration of oracles and blockchains can make carbon credits more trustworthy.